 - Exercise/Movement — Lymph vessels do not have valves like blood vessels, so they rely on body movement to maintain good circulation of immune cells throughout the body.

 - Spinal Alignment — Pressure on the nervous system can impair proper immune system function.
-Make sure to be checked and adjusted (if needed) so that your body is functioning at its best during this season!
+Make sure to be checked and adjusted by a Rockford upper cervical chiropractor (if needed) so that your body is functioning at its best during this season!